Nonary/AutoHDRSwitch/README.md

+The pre-command version of this script is more "reactive", meaning it only runs when necessary.
+It also has a longer grace peroid during the suspension of a stream, 120 seconds, before reverting back.
+When ending a stream in Moonlight, it will revert back instantly.

 # PREREQUISITES

 If using Windows 11, make sure to set your default terminal to Windows Console Host, otherwise you will notice a PowerShell window minimized on your PC at all times.